szetov/benefitstatement/README.md

-# benefitstatement
+# My Benefits on Azure ASP.NET
-Employee benefits implementation on ASP.NET Azure
+This is a simple implementation of an employee benefits query applicaiton on ASP.NET Azure